RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/evidence.md

 - **Time cost:** 4 minutes (nervous confession)
 - **Potential reveal:** Red herring—he tried something similar previously but failed

-**4. To T'Vora:** *"Vulcan analysis: What does the injection precision tell us about the killer's state of mind?"*
+**4. To T'Vora:** *"Kulluran analysis: What does the injection precision tell us about the killer's state of mind?"*
 - **Why this advances plot:** She'll note "controlled, calculated, emotionally steady during execution—contradicting crime of passion"
 - **Time cost:** 2 minutes
 - **Potential reveal:** This was premeditated, not impulsive